Top Vertical Farming Companies in 2026

 Sustenir Agriculture

-Sustenir Agriculture operates indoor vertical farms designed to supply leafy greens to retail and foodservice markets in land-constrained urban regions.
-Its farming systems use vertically stacked hydroponic racks within controlled environments where light, temperature, humidity, and nutrients are precisely managed to enable consistent year-round production.
+Sustenir Agriculture operates indoor vertical farms supplying leafy greens to retail and foodservice markets in land-constrained urban regions.
+Its systems use vertically stacked hydroponic setups with precise environmental control to enable consistent year-round production.
+Built for high-volume local supply, Sustenir focuses on delivering fresh produce close to consumers.
+This approach reduces reliance on imports while strengthening urban food resilience in densely populated areas.

 - Founder(s): Benjamin Swan and Dr. Martin van Rensburg